patrickgilmour/docs/content/collections/tags/users.md

 ## Filtering

-You can filter you users by group, role, field, or even custom filter class if you need extra control.
+You can filter your users by group, role, field, or even custom filter class if you need extra control.

 ### Conditions